burning-river/epithelium_segmentation/README.md

 Below is an example of the performance of the unet on a validation image.
 The dice score is 0.78.
 <img src="https://github.com/sxk1031/digital_pathology/blob/main/images/final_result.png" width="700" height="350"/>

+#### Areas of improvement

+* More patches: Due to computational limitations, 100 patches per patient/whole slide image were extracted.
+More patches will help performance.
+* Hard cases: UNet performance will benefit from images which are difficult to segment manually.
+For instance, a lower contrast between epithelium and stroma makes it harder to segment.
+Learning from difficult cases should help.
+Additionally, the UNet seems to oversegment.
+It would be interesting to see the performance if we include images where the dominant component is stroma.